 - Pre-completion OPT Students:

 - As an individual on pre-completion OPT, you are considered to be an enrolled student.
 This means that you would follow the same procedure for visits abroad and re-entry as enrolled F-1 students.
 Additional documentation is not required for re-entry beyond those documented on our OIE's Travel Guidance Website.

 - You are eligible to travel abroad on a temporary basis (less than 5 months) and re-enter the U.S to continue employment.
-Please review our OIE's Travel Guidance Website to learn of the documentation we encourage you carry with you when attempting to re-enter the U.S.
+Please review our OIE's Travel Guidance Website to learn of the documentation we encourage you to carry with you when attempting to re-enter the U.S.